 We don’t have many bad things to say about Vert Shock.
 We understand the concerns about it being a scam, but thankfully those are unfounded.
 If you are on the fence about purchasing the program and want to increase your vertical, we say go for it.
 You’ll no doubt improve your game.
 And for those who can touch the rim, but can’t dunk, the Vert Shock program will more than likely get you dunking in 8 weeks.

 It is no secret that Russell Westbrook has had to carry more of the load for the Oklahoma City Thunder this year.
 With Kevin Durant making the infamous move to the Golden State Warriors, the Thunder are dependent on Westbrook to score more and take the undisputed lead role for the team.
 Without Durant, it is hard to imagine Oklahoma City as anything more than a high seeded playoff team who will likely hit the showers after the first round comes to an end.
+If you want to bet on these superstars, you can do so on legitimate sites like https://126.96.36.199/sports.

 Still, that doesn’t mean that Westbrook doesn’t have some impressive tricks up his sleeve.
 A prime example of what Westbrook is capable of happened last night against the Houston Rockets.
 With the Thunder up three, the inbound pass went to Westbrook, and Westbrook went to work.
 He drove to the lane and with a Rockets defender down low, Westbrook rose up and move the ball into his left hand as he seemingly hung in the air for about 14 minutes.
 This all culminated in a Westbrook slam that is one of the year’s best so far.